pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 > **Important** Ubuntu Bionic will stop receiving support in April 2023.
 The
 > Bionic stack is deprecated and will be removed in a future release.
 > VMware recommends that you migrate builds to Jammy stacks.
-> From Tanzu Application Platform 1.5 onwards, the default stack for Tanzu
+>For Tanzu Application Platform v1.5 and later, the default stack for Tanzu
 > Build Service is Jammy.

 This topic describes how Tanzu Build Service uses and installs dependencies.